PaperPrototype/Intro-Coding-and-Computers/Week 0 - Coding/Lecture/english.md

 10 <- we move 1 over and put a zero!
 ```

-Ok, so if we want to go beyond the number of symbols we have, we have to move the 1 over.
+If we copy the decimal (tens) system we can go beyond the number of symbols we have by moving the `1` over and continuing to count.

 ```
 (binary) 0, 1, 10 and...
-(normal) 0, 1, 2...
+(decimal) 0, 1, 2...
 ```

 Interesting we carry the 1 over once the number system reaches its "base" number, so once we try to reach the number 2 in binary we have to move the 1 over, because 2 is binary's base number.
 In the decimal system we move the 1 over only if we reach ten.